stackbit-projects/good-hickory-f5a9a/content/pages/contact.md

 sections:
   - title: Get in Touch
     content: >
-      You can contact us for your queries, orders and feedback on **info.nivaid@gmail.com** or +**91-62944-24776.**
+      You can contact us for your orders and queries on **info.nivaid@gmail.com** or +**91-62944-24776.**
     type: content_section
 seo: